 1. Incorporate reading into daily life

-You’ll be surprised how often you can include reading into your everyday, family life.
+You’ll be surprised how often you can include reading into your everyday life.

-Take the grocery store.
-Ask your child to read labels, or point to products and tell him what it says.
-Point out aisle numbers and signs.
-When walking around the block, show him the letters in stop signs and those painted on the street.
+At the grocery store, ask your child to read labels or point out aisle numbers and signs.
+When walking around the block, show her the letters in road signs and those painted on the street.
 Leave reading materials—from comics to recipes—strewn all around the house.

 Reading doesn’t only happen in books, but everywhere around us.

-Want some book ideas?
-Join my newsletter and get my Read Aloud Book List!
-You’ll get hundreds of favorite selections to read aloud with your kids.
+Free resources: Want some book ideas?
+Join my newsletter and get your copy of the Read Aloud Book List!
+You’ll get hundreds of favorite recommendations to read aloud with your kids.
 Get it below—at no cost to you: